skybert/dr/README.md

 ```

 ### drlog
-Tail the log of a container by its name.
+Tail the log of a container by name.

 ```shell
 $ drlogs oxauth